andyglover/video-to-sheet/README.md

 - `templates/index.html`: HTML template for the web form and user interface.
 - `.env`: Environment variables file (should be created manually as per instructions).
 - `.gitignore`: Git ignore file to exclude sensitive files from being committed.
-- `requirements.txt`: List of dependencies.
+- `requirements.txt`: List of dependencies. (generated with "pip freeze > requirements.txt")

 ## License

 This project is licensed under the MIT License.

-## Conclusion
+## Disclaimer

-By following this README, you can set up and run your YouTube to Google Sheets application securely and efficiently.
-This documentation includes all necessary details to help you or any other user understand and use the application effectively.
+This project is provided "as is" without warranty of any kind, express or implied.
+The user assumes all responsibility for using this project.
+It is the user's responsibility to ensure that their API keys and credentials are kept secure and not exposed publicly.
+The authors and maintainers of this project are not responsible for any misuse or damage that may occur from using this project.